OUTDOOR WEBER CONTEST DETAILS

 Headquartered at Weber State University, the Camping World® sponsored Outdoor Weber competition is a three-day outdoor recreation idea contest located in the Ogden Utah Valley, outdoor capital of the world.
 If you’re a college student with an innovative outdoor idea, it could be worth $45,000 cash.

-Eligible college students may submit a brief video between January 14, 2019 and January 30, 2019 explaining their outdoor recreation concept at outdoorweber.com.
+Eligible college students may submit a brief video between January 14, 2019 and January 30, 2019 explaining their outdoor recreation concept at outdoorweber.com (a form will go live on the website during this time period).

 Outdoor categories to consider: